DeadlyKitten/NickVoiceMod/README.md

 *If your game isn't modded with BepinEx, DO THAT FIRST!*
 Simply go to the [latest BepinEx release](https://github.com/BepInEx/BepInEx/releases) and extract `BepinEx_x64_VERSION.zip` directly into your game's folder, then run the game once to install BepinEx properly.

+This mod also requires Newtonsoft.JSON.
+You can download a copy of that [here](https://github.com/legoandmars/Newtonsoft.Json/releases/tag/12.0.3).
+Simply extract to the game's root folder.

-Then, go to the [latest release of this mod](https://github.com/DeadlyKitten/NickVoiceMod/releases/latest) and extract the zip in your game's install directory.
+Then, go to the [latest release of this mod](https://github.com/DeadlyKitten/NickVoiceMod/releases/latest) and extract the zip in your game's root folder.

 ## Usage